Inventor's Challenge 2020 - Official Rules & Guidelines

 - You will receive a link to a form to complete, IF you have registered at inventorschallenge.org

 All videos will be judged based on the following criteria: originality, level of inspiration and overall creativity.
-Judging will be conducted by a panel of Imagination Foundation and AT&T employees.
+Judging will be conducted by a panel of Imagination and Two Bit Circus Foundation employees.
 The Panel will evaluate all valid entries and pick a winner for each category.

 Originality: Entries must give an indication of being one-of-a-kind, new, fresh in some demonstrable way.
 They may draw inspiration or derive from objects that already exist; but they would be an iteration or improvement that is unique.